The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

-For this symmetry breaking chain the $SU_5\times U_1$ symmetry is broken down to $SU_3\times SU_2\times U_1$ by vev(s) of the representation(s) $10(3)$ (and/or $\,\xbar{10}\,(-3)$) present in the decomposion (\ref{248_To_SU5_B12}).
+For this case the $SU_5\times U_1$ symmetry is broken down to $SU_3\times SU_2\times U_1$ by vacuum expectation values of the representations $10(3)$ (and/or $\,\xbar{10}\,(-3)$) present in the decomposion (\ref{248_To_SU5_B12}).
 According to Eq. (\ref{SU5_Branching_Rules}), the branching rule for the representation $10(3)$ with respect to the subgroup (\ref{SU3_SU2_U1^2_Subgroup}) reads as

 This implies that the charge corresponding to the $U_1$ component of the little group $SU_3\times SU_2\times U_1$ can be chosen in the form

 where (as in the previous cases) the factor $1/30$ is included in order that the resulting decomposition of $248$ contains the standard values of hypercharge for various MSSM superfields.
 Similarly to the case B-1-2-1, the little group charge $Q_1^{(Y)}$ given by Eq. (\ref{SU3_SU2_B122_Little_Group_Charge}) is obtained as an eigenvalue of the operator